 Mobile or smartphone-based access control systems (MBAC)

-It is the use of mobile device like smartphone, tablet or wearable to gain access to door security system, gates, networks, services and more.
+It is the use of mobile device like smartphone, tablet or wearable to gain access to doors, gates, networks, services and more.
 Mobile-First is growing in demand globally making MBAC the most essential component to secure different businesses.

 IoT-based access control systems (loTBAC)